 Lehi, located in Utah County, is a rapidly growing city in the Provo-Orem Metro area.
 The ever-growing population is contributed to the development of the tech industry region, known as the Silicon Slopes.

 Lehi Roller Mills

-Lehi is the #5 best place to live in the Utah county!
+Lehi is the fifth best place to live in Utah county!
 It is a comfortable suburb that is great for families, with a lot of parks, low crime rates, and A rated schools.

 The city had multiple different names before it settled on Lehi, a prophet in the Book of Mormon.
 It was first known as Dry Creek in 1850, but was renamed Evansville a year later.
 It has also been known as Sulphur Springs and Snow’s Spring.

 The distance between Lehi and Provo is about 17 miles.

 Our field office is located at 730 N 400 E, Lehi, UT 84043

 - Head south on N 100 W St toward W 300 N St

 - Turn left at the 1st cross street onto W 300 N St